Debt collecting and process serving breaches and penalties

 Offence Maximum penalty

-Not showing an inspector your licence, or a copy of any staff member’s licence or registration, on their request
+Not showing your licence or registration (or a copy of a staff member's licence or registration) to an inspector on their request

-Not showing a client, debtor or other party (except an inspector) your licence, or a copy of any other staff member's licence or registration, on their request
+Not showing your licence or registration (or a copy of a staff member's licence or registration) to a client, debtor or other party (except an inspector) on their request

 Offence Maximum penalty